vojtasvoboda/oc-twigextensions-plugin/README.md

 ### session

-Function move the functionality of the Laravel `session()` helper function to Twig.
+Function moves the functionality of the Laravel `session()` helper function to Twig.

 ```
 {{ session('my.session.key') }}